Greek primordial deities: Tartarus

 Tartarus is described by Hesiod as both a primordial deity and also a great abyss where the Titans are imprisoned.
 Tartarus is seen as a prison, but is also where Day, Night, Sleep, and Death dwell, and also imagined as a great gorge that is a distinct part of the underworld.
 Hesiod tells that it took nine days for the Titans to fall to the bottom of Tartarus, describing how deep the abyss is.
 In some versions Tartarus is described as a "misty darkness" where Death, Styx, and Erebus reside.

 Eros

 Eros is the god of love in Greek mythology, and in some versions is one of the primordial beings that first came to be parentlessly.
 In Hesiod's version, Eros was the "fairest among the immortal gods ... who conquers the mind and sensible thoughts of all gods and men."

 Nyx

 In some variations of Hesiod's Theogony, Nyx (Night) is told as having black wings; and in one tale she laid an egg in Erebus from which Eros sprang.
 One version of Hesiod's tale tells that Night shares her house with Day in Tartarus, but that the two are never home at the same time.
 However, in some versions Nyx's home is where Chaos and Tartarus meet, suggesting to the idea that Chaos resides beneath Tartarus.

-Many of Nyx's children were also personifications of abstract concepts.
-A list of them, which varies by source: